NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

  ./seahub.sh start
 ```
 Now things are up an running for you, good!
 What we need to do now is to do some modifications and install some add-ons to make it run perfectly.
-But you can try to login on it trough your webbrowser: http://yourlocalip:8000/
+Before we continue you should makesure that you can access the server to make sure that Seafile works: http://yourlocalip:8000/
 Make sure that you have opend port 8000 in the UFW firewall if you have it activated, but UFW should be disable as default.

 ### Add Memcached